Geodata20/bfe.energiedashboard.apicollection.app/README.md

 ## Scope

-This repository contains
-A simple WEBAPI .NET 6 solution to access public csv-files from opendata.swiss - energiedashboard and present them as api for further usage by applications.
+This repository contains a simple WEBAPI .NET 6 solution to access public csv-files from opendata.swiss - energiedashboard and present them as api for further usage by applications.

 ## Set-up